badlydrawnletters/emojifier-docs/safety/reporting.md

 # How to Properly Report Issues to our Team
 ---
 ### What can be reported?
-Any thing that violates Discord's Terms of Service and/or Community Guidelines can be reported to our team!
+Anything that violates Discord's Terms of Service and/or Community Guidelines can be reported to our team!
 However if this is happening outside of our bot we are **unable** to take action on this, but Discord's Trust & Safety Team can handle this issue.
 Please report the user at [this](https://dis.gd/request) link and read [this](https://dis.gd/howtoreport) on how to report!

 ### How to properly report issues to our team?
 * First head over to this [link](https://emojifier.zendesk.com/hc/en-us/requests/new?ticket_form_id=360001109091)